xtfocus/khoailang/docs_for_ai/database_design.md

-    email VARCHAR(255) NOT NULL UNIQUE, -- Email of the user on the waitlist name VARCHAR(255), -- Optional name of the user reason TEXT, -- Reason for joining the waitlist approved BOOLEAN DEFAULT FALSE -- Whether the user has been approved );
+    email VARCHAR(255) NOT NULL UNIQUE, -- Email of the user on the waitlist name VARCHAR(255), -- Optional name of the user reason TEXT, -- Reason for joining the waitlist approved BOOLEAN DEFAULT FALSE, -- Whether the user has been approved created_at TIMESTAMP WITH TIME ZONE DEFAULT CURRENT_TIMESTAMP -- When the entry was created );
 ```